 - In the first part of My Harem Heaven is Yandere Hell, the three main girls say that they want sons because they don't want their daughters to steal away Yuuya's love from them.

 - Alluded to in Sabrina Online, where Thomas notes that he never thought he'd feel jealous of his own son, after said son (Timmy) disturbs some "special time" between him and wife, Amy.
 The fact that Timmy is nursing at the time doesn't help.
 Strictly Played For Laughs - Thomas is an attentive and loving dad.

-- Cleveland acts as mix of all of the above in an episode of The Cleveland Show, when Donna's constant affection for Rallo gets in the way of their sex life.
-While he does act somewhat self centered and childish about it, he is at least somewhat justified since his step son is deliberately trying pry the two away from each other out of his own jealousy.
+- The Cleveland Show,: In an episode when Donna's constant affection for Rallo gets in the way of their sex life, Cleveland acts like this.
+While he does act somewhat self-centered and childish about it, he is at least somewhat justified since his stepson is deliberately trying to pry the two away from each other out of his own jealousy.
 Eventually, the two negotiate.

 - In an episode of King of the Hill, Bobby starts using skills he picked up in Home Ec to help around the house and Peggy, who normally defends him when Hank chastises him for not being "manly" enough, starts feeling threatened when Hank supports him for once.
 She eventually snaps and runs off with the Thanksgiving turkey he was cooking, and the show treats Hank as the bad guy for not paying her enough attention.